 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET.

 Since I was a kid, I travelled to the Galapagos, a world-class natural laboratory.
 I understood what is life on our planet when human beings don`t destroy the ecosystems we and other species depend on for survival.
 Later, when I started working with cities, I realized that the values related to nature`s genius were ignored or even lost.
 I come from the most megadiverse country in the world, where if you leave the city for just a few kilometres, you find yourself in extremely rich habitats.
 I have noticed people change in that setting being more active, more relaxed, more open to socialize.
 I understood that a greener city, one that is more livable, can change the experience of each inhabitant and transform lives.
 I believe it is necessary to look back to nature to experience a different quality of life and to realize the impact of our lifestyle.

-Escape Natura is a platform to reconnect people with nature, and to promote healthier and more sustainable lifestyles.
+Escape Natura is a platform to reconnect people with nature and to promote healthier and more sustainable lifestyles.
 It offers information about places to enjoy biodiversity, which is told from experience.
 Our current urban development patterns have jeopardized the environment in which we depend on for subsistence.
 Most cities have expanded as a mass of concrete, vanishing most nature trapped within.
-After centuries of urbanization, the negative impact of our practices on the environment have become evident, threatening also the quality of life.
+After centuries of urbanization, the negative impact of our practices on the environment has become evident, also threatening the quality of life.
 Escape Natura invites people to experience nature once again.
-In the platform people can find articles about a diversity of content, like: places to visit, interviews, products, and more.
+In the platform, people can find articles about a diversity of content, like places to visit, interviews, products, and more.
 It is all available for free and is targeted through four main topics: adventure sports, inclusion, family, and pets.
 It is focused on the Ecuadorian context under a model that can scale up.